Skip to Main Content

 A Farmhouse With a Long Memory

+Can Poal is a restaurant in Vallromanes, Barcelona, serving authentic Catalan cuisine at about $50 per person.
 The approach to Can Poal does a quiet amount of work before you reach the dining room.
-The building itself — a farmhouse whose origins date to the 14th century — sits in Vallromanes, a small municipality roughly 25 kilometres north of Barcelona in the Vallès Oriental comarca.
+The building itself, a farmhouse whose origins date to the 14th century, sits in Vallromanes, a small municipality roughly 25 kilometres north of Barcelona in the Vallès Oriental comarca.
 In a region where the agricultural past has been progressively absorbed into residential sprawl, a structure of this age still functioning as a working restaurant carries a particular weight.
 The contemporary-rustic interior, anchored by a semi-open-view kitchen, translates that history into something legible without resorting to theme-park rusticity: exposed stone, warm light, and a room that reads as lived-in rather than staged.

 Where Chef Alejandro Wallis Fits in the Catalan Picture

-Spain's fine-dining conversation tends to cluster around a handful of well-documented addresses: El Celler de Can Roca in Girona, Cocina Hermanos Torres in Barcelona, and a constellation of destination restaurants across the Basque Country and Valencia.
-Those houses , including Arzak in San Sebastián, Azurmendi in Larrabetzu, Martin Berasategui in Lasarte-Oria, Mugaritz in Errenteria, Quique Dacosta in Dénia, DiverXO in Madrid, and Aponiente in El Puerto de Santa María , operate in the €€€€ register, with tasting menus and conceptual ambition as the primary currency.
+Spain's dining conversation tends to cluster around a handful of well-documented addresses: El Celler de Can Roca in Girona, Cocina Hermanos Torres in Barcelona, and a constellation of destination restaurants across the Basque Country and Valencia.
+Those houses, including Arzak in San Sebastián, Azurmendi in Larrabetzu, Martin Berasategui in Lasarte-Oria, Mugaritz in Errenteria, Quique Dacosta in Dénia, DiverXO in Madrid, and Aponiente in El Puerto de Santa María, operate in the €€€€ register, with tasting menus and conceptual ambition as the primary currency.
 They are the reference points against which Michelin calibrates everything else.

 Can Poal operates in a different register entirely.
 Chef Alejandro Wallis works within a traditional Catalan idiom rather than against it.
 His kitchen is not attempting to reinterpret or deconstruct the canon; it is attempting to execute it with the precision and sourcing rigour that the canon demands when taken seriously.
-That positioning , skilled, disciplined, grounded in place , is exactly what Michelin's Bib Gourmand designation is designed to recognise.
-The award, held consecutively in 2024 and 2025, identifies cooking that delivers quality substantially above its price point, and at the €€ tier, Can Poal sits comfortably in that category.
+That positioning, skilled, disciplined, grounded in place, is exactly what Michelin's Bib Gourmand designation is designed to recognise.
+At the €€ tier, Can Poal sits comfortably in that category.

 The Bib Gourmand cohort across Catalonia tends to favour restaurants that demonstrate command of a specific, bounded tradition over those chasing a broader creative ambition.
 In that peer group, the distinguishing factors are sourcing discipline, technical consistency, and a menu that reflects genuine seasonal movement rather than a static list with a few token specials added quarterly.
-By those measures, Can Poal's record , a 4.7 rating across more than 1,400 Google reviews, combined with consecutive Bib recognition , suggests a kitchen performing at or near the leading of its category.
+By those measures, Can Poal's record, a 4.7 rating across 1,494 Google reviews, suggests a kitchen performing at a high level.

 The Menu: Organic Meat, Rice, and the Josper